Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Method

 \subsection{Preliminaries}

-\textit{RAD-NeRF.} We employ RAD-NeRF\cite{Tang2022RealtimeNR} as the backbone network for constructing the radiance field of talking faces.
-RAD-NeRF achieves real-time rendering in TRFs by incorporating the latest advancements in the grid-based NeRF architecture.
-Grid-based NeRF stores 3D scene features in an explicit 3D feature grid structure and employs efficient data structures such as multi-resolution hash tables \cite{Müller_Evans_Schied_Keller_2022} and low-rank tensor components \cite{Chen2022TensoRFTR}.
-RAD-NeRF separately models the dynamic head with a 3D spatial grid and a 2D audio grid.
-To be specific, given a 3D coordinate $x \in \mathbb{R}^3$, it generates a 3D spatial code $f$ from spatial encoder $E_{spatial}^3: f = E_{spatial}^3(x)$ for head reconstruction.
-Then RAD-NeRF compresses the high-dimensional audio features into a low-dimensional audio coordinate $x_a \in \mathbb{R}^D$ through an MLP: $x_a = MLP(a, f)$ and produces a 2D audio code $g$ by $E_{audio}^D: g = E_{audio}^D(x_a)$.
-In the end, it uses a small MLP to estimate density and color:

-where $e$ and $i$ denote as an eye feature and a latent appearance embedding.
-The final color is rendered by volume rendering.
+\textit{RAD-NeRF.} We employ RAD-NeRF\cite{Tang2022RealtimeNR} as the backbone network for building TRFs.
+It directly maps audio features to dynamic neural radiance fields representing the talking face.
+RAD-NeRF achieves real-time rendering by incorporating the latest advancements in the grid-based NeRF architecture, which stores explicit 3D features in efficient data structures such as multi-resolution hash tables \cite{Müller_Evans_Schied_Keller_2022} and low-rank tensor components \cite{Chen2022TensoRFTR} for efficient computation.
+To be specific, RAD-NeRF encodes a 3D coordinate into spatial feature $\textbf{f}$ with a 3D feature grid encoder along with a spatial-dependent audio vector $\textbf{a}$, an eye feature $e$ and appearance embedding $i$.
+The plenoptic function is modeled by $ \mathcal{F} : \textbf{c}, \sigma = \Theta(\textbf{f}, \textbf{a}, e, i) $, where $\textbf{c}$ is the emitted color, $\sigma$ is the volume density and $\Theta$ is the weight of a small MLP.
+The final color of the pixel is obtained by volume rendering:

-\textit{Instruct-NeRF2NeRF.} Manipulating 3D scene representations with text instruction is an appealing task.
-Instruct-NeRF2NeRF (in2n) first employs ip2p to guide NeRF optimization through training set editing.
-Our method differs from in2n in two aspects: Firstly, we focus on editing dynamic radiance fields for personalized talking faces generation rather than static scenes.
-Secondly, in2n takes original input as additional conditions for editing NeRF-rendered output and edits a few images at a time.
-This strategy can be slow or even lead to unsuccessful edits.
-In contrast, our approach edits all training set images simultaneously and progressively increases the text guidance scale and diffusion steps to preserve lip shape.
-This strategy enables rapid convergence of the talking radiance fields towards the desired editing objectives.